fresh-joey/devops-projects/basic-dockerfile/README.md

 # Basic Dockerfile

-In this project, you will write a basic Dockerfile to create a Docker image.
-When this Docker image is run, it should print “Hello, Captain!” to the console before exiting.
+Build a basic Dockerfile to create a Docker image.

 ## Requirements